 1.3 A report lacking details will be returned to the complainant for further clarification and shall be resubmitted within seven (7) working days of such return to expedite process of the complaint.

-1.4 For complaints involving students’ misbehavior off campus, the DSA may at his/her discretion decide whether or not the Procedures should be initiated.
+1.4 For complaints involving students’ misbehavior on or off campus, the DSA may at his/her discretion decide whether or not the Procedures should be initiated.
 Among other things, his/her considerations will include whether sufficient information is in place or can be gathered to ensure justice in the application of the Procedures.